Tanuki Transformation

 Focus inward.
 Move gently.
 Feel how the breath moves the body, and how the mountain brings the breath to you, clean clear, with a hint of the earth, the trees, across the gully.

-Thirty minutes of gentle, mindful movement to stretch out the muscles from daily life, from traveling, to get ready to sit in stillness in the temple's most sacred space.
+Thirty minutes of gentle, mindful movement to stretch out the muscles from daily life, from traveling, to get ready to sit in stillness in the temple's most sacred hall.

 • Meditation